henrywu2019/BentoML/docs/source/deployment/azure_container_instance.rst

 =====================================

 Microsoft Azure container instances is a service for running Docker container without managing servers.
-It is a great option for running BentoService that requires a lot of computing resources.
+It is a great option for running MyModel that requires a lot of computing resources.

 This guide demonstrates how to deploy a scikit-learn based iris classifier model with